KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

     = 4660
 {% endhighlight %}

-If you remember reading about file descriptors, they were refered to as fd for short.
+If you remember reading about file descriptors, they were referred to as fd for short.
 This variable might be used as a reference to a fd.

 {% highlight c++ %}